-About ten years after Steve Peace tattooed images of their three children Elliot, Hamish, and Ace, on his wife Lindsay's arm, the couple decided that it was time for an update.
+About 10 years after Steve Peace tattooed images of his three children, Elliot, Hamish and Ace, on his wife Lindsay's arm, the couple decided it was time for an update.
 While the details had faded a little over the decade and needed a touch-up, there was a much more important reason behind them coming to this decision.
 Ace, their eldest, had come out to them as trans that year and the couple realized that the tattoo of a blonde girl in pigtails and a pink dress on Lindsay's arm didn't match their child's true identity.

 "It was tough at first, but we knew we had to get behind him," Peace said.
 "For trans kids with no parental support, the risk of suicide rises, and that was a deciding factor for us.
 It's a life-or-death situation."
 Instead of having his wife undergo laser removal of the tattoo, Peace set about creating a new portrait of Ace that better captured his son's identity.
 The pink dress was turned into a blue T-shirt and shorts while the purple flower in the original tattoo was transformed into a slingshot.